mileweb/docs-content-cdn/docs/portal/secrets/overview.md

 # Overview of Secrets

 Typically, a secret is a password that you share with CDNetworks in order for the CDN configuration to work.
+For example, a secret could be a key used to authenticate client requests to your origin server.
+By creating a secret and referring to it in your Edge Logic using the secret's name via the syntax `$SECRET(secretName)` the key itself would not be exposed when viewing a property through the CDN360 portal or fetching it using the CDN360 API.

 ## Secrets Page